jraillard/gitrdone/doc/step0_what_is_version_control.md

 As the name implies, version control allows developpers to do `file versionning` (instead of having multiples different copies of it :dizzy_face:).

 Gains are :
-- Only one source of truth at a time (ie one file)
+- Only one source of truth at a time (e.g. one file)
 - Enabling collaboration
 - Encouraging consistency (branching / commit strategy)
 - Allowing work history and immutability